SysKitTeam/docs-point/requirements/permission-requirements-change-log.md

 ### Reconsent After Upgrade

-If the latest Syskit Point version has some new permissions requirements to which your Global Administrator has not consented before, you will get a notification at the bottom of the Home screen after your first sign-in to the new version:
+If the latest Syskit Point version has some new permissions requirements to which your Global Administrator has not consented before, you will get a notification at the top of the Home screen after your first sign-in to the new version:

 **Global Admin Reconsent Needed** - Grant permissions to Syskit Point to use the latest feature.